 It’s important to start with compassion for yourself.
 When we think about drinking and doing drugs when we know we shouldn’t, we need to be ready to forgive ourselves for our problem.
 Does this mean we have to accept our behaviour and never change it?
 No. Far from it; it’s in fact the opposite.

 By being kinder to ourselves, we open the door for acceptance of our situation and a more healthy starting point for kicking habits and getting clean once more.
+We acknowledge the issue and the need to get help for addiction.
 Healing can’t happen from a place of self-hate.
 Will it happen overnight?
 Of course not; you’ll have bad days and sometimes it’s hard to love yourself.
 Despite that, it’s vital you make an effort to do so.

 Think About What it Did for You